Buy Property in Japan — Houses, Apartments & Land

 4

-What Types of Homes Are Available?
+What Types of Property Are Available in Japan?

 Japanese real estate encompasses standalone houses (ikkodate), apartments and condominiums (manshon), traditional townhouses (machiya), old farmhouses (kominka), commercial properties, and land for building.
 Akiya Japan aggregates listings from 490+ sources across all 47 prefectures, including official akiya bank programs run by municipal governments — giving you the broadest possible view of what's available.

-Where to Buy a Home in Japan
+Where to Buy Real Estate in Japan

-Property Purchase Process
+Japan Real Estate Purchase Process

 Frequently Asked Questions